 - "BlockSize": the patch size and the patch position are multiple of the block size (number of pixels).
-Default value is 8. - "MinPatchSize" is the number of pixels of the smallest border of the patch, below which the patch is discarded.
+Default value is 16 if the geometry has a good quality (§4.2.5) and 32 otherwise. - "MinPatchSize" is the number of pixels of the smallest border of the patch, below which the patch is discarded.
 Default value is 8. - "Overlap" is the number of pixels which will be added to a frontier of a newly split patch; it prevents seam artefacts.
 Default value is 1. - "PiP" is a flag enabling the Patch-in-Patch feature when equal to 1.
 It allows the insertion of patches into other patches.
 Default value is 1. - "sortingMethod" is an integer indicating the method to be used to sort the clusters (0: by decreasing area, 1: by ascending view index).
-Default value is 0. - "enableRecursiveSplit" is a flag enabling the use of the recursive split.
+Default value is 0. - "enableRecursiveSplit" is a flag enabling the use of the recursive split described in section 4.3.5.
+Default value is true. - "enableMerging" is a flag enabling the use of the cluster merging described in section 4.3.4.
 Default value is true.

-The packing process is based on a version of the MaxRect algorithm [8].
+The patch packing process is based on a version of the MaxRect algorithm [8].
 It considers the available "Used Space" first, by examining the space which is effectively occupied.
-In a second pass, "Free space" is considered.
+In a second pass, the "Free space" is considered.
 It is made of intricated loops as described by the following pseudo-code:

 '''

 For each cluster:

 For each atlas:

 Push the cluster in "Used Space" (0° rotation first, 90° otherwise)

 If the push failed:

 Push the cluster into "Free Space" (0° rotation first, 90° otherwise)

 If the push failed:

 Split the cluster into 2 parts by its largest border

 For each resulting 2 parts:

 If smaller than MinPatchSize:

 Discard the patch

 Else:

-Put the part in the cluster priority list
+Put the part in the cluster priority list '''

-'''